Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Existence and stability of the Cauchy horizon

 \begin{remark} We observe that: \begin{itemize} \item The inequality $\Delta < \varepsilon$ that we assumed in the statement of proposition \ref{prop: blueshift} is not needed for the proof.
-Such a condition can be replaced by an assumption on the smallness of $\Delta + \varepsilon$ (with respect to the initial data). \item The same proof of proposition \ref{prop: blueshift} follows if we replace \eqref{def_curlyC} with the following definition of $\mathcal{C}_s$:
+Such a condition can be replaced by an assumption on the smallness of $\Delta + \varepsilon$ (with respect to the initial data). \item Proposition \ref{prop: blueshift} can be proved in an analogous fashion if we replace \eqref{def_curlyC} with the following definition of $\mathcal{C}_s$: